 I totally get the idea of not wanting to show weaknesses.
 And I know I might not represent everybody else out there, but in our company, we really value candor.
 We encourage people to be open and honest.
 Owning the moment when you screwed up and showing how you fixed it, or what you did differently because of it, that’s awesome.
 I think that’s valuable.

-Can you give us any tips on how to showcase the design process in a UX designer portfolio?
+Can you give us any tips on how to showcase the design process in a product design portfolio?

 Your timing is really interesting.
 A friend of mine, Dan Mall, just wrote an article called “A Portfolio Hiring Managers Can’t Deny”.
 I would recommend that article to every single designer trying to get a job.
 As a design manager, I can say anyone who would show up with a portfolio even remotely like that would have an outsized chance getting into the interview process.